 Why was bigger better?
 First, size was particularly important in trading, as described above in the case of bonds.
 Over-the-counter bond markets showed the value of scale strongly in the 1980s, with Salomon Brothers becoming dominant.
-Trading prowess became a factor even in equities, which traded on exchanges.
-Block trades represented 60% of New York Stock Exchange volume in 1984.21
+Trading provess became a factor even in equities, which traded on exchanges.
+Block trades represented 60% of New York Stock Exchange volume in 1984.

 Second, the industry required a high level of minimum infrastructure and staffing.
 Firms needed to be in the major financial centers around the world, with large-scale computer operations for position and risk management and order processing.
 Firms made significant, ongoing investments in proprietary analytics.
 Investment banks increasingly needed to maintain costly infrastructure and staff levels, with the minimum level needed to compete growing all the time.
-The more volume you could pump through your platform, the better your bottom line.

-These pressures drove firms to become larger, not just in terms of their operations, but also their balance sheets.
+The These pressures drove firms to become larger, not just in terms of their operations, but also their balance sheets.
 That meant they needed more and more capital.
 And that drove the change that led to the biggest and most detrimental change to the industry, as far as society is concerned, namely the abandonment of the partnership form of organization.